The Christian Heritage Party of BC

 created additional costly bureaucracy without appreciably reducing human impact.

-B.C. highways.
-Making it easier and safer for British Columbians and visitors to travel within our province is a
+highways.
+Making it easier and safer for British Columbians and visitors to travel within our province is a benefit

-winter storms, allowing the buildup of snow and ice, especially on the weekends.
-Such conditions do create
+storms, allowing the buildup of snow and ice, especially on the weekends.
+Such conditions do create additional

-additional safety hazards on northern roads, occasionally contributing to fatal or crippling accidents.
-When road
+safety hazards on northern roads, occasionally contributing to fatal or crippling accidents.
+When road conditions

-conditions deteriorate following a heavy snow, the application of salt and large-diameter gravel then produces
+deteriorate following a heavy snow, the application of salt and large-diameter gravel then produces dangerous slush

-dangerous slush and frequent damage to windshields.
-An early and continuous response by snowplows and graders could
+and frequent damage to windshields.
+An early and continuous response by snowplows and graders could reduce slush,

-for winter road maintenance.
+road maintenance.
 Public safety must be the prime consideration.
-In terms of cost savings, the daily
+In terms of cost savings, the daily tasks of

 privatized.
 It rests with the ministry of highways and with the government.